Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 With a few simple measures, you can minimize the risk of blood in the urine and bladder infections in your dog:

-• Balanced diet: Avoid foods with high salt content and focus on high-quality food.
+• Balanced diet : Avoid food with a high salt content and focus on high-quality food.

 • Regular exercise: Exercise promotes bladder health.